NethermindEth/Frida-poc/README.md

 > **Disclaimer:** This is a proof-of-concept prototype.
 This implementation is provided for research and evaluation purposes.
 It has not undergone a formal security audit or comprehensive code review and is **NOT ready for production use**.
 Use at your own risk.

+This repository contains a proof-of-concept implementation of the FRIDA and DeFRIDA data availability sampling (DAS) schemes.

+- FRIDA is the DAS protocol from Hall-Andersen, Simkin, and Wagner [FRIDA: Data Availability Sampling from FRI](https://eprint.iacr.org/2024/248) based on FRI IOPPs.
+- DeFRIDA is the DAS protocol [DeFRIDA: Distributed FRIDA (paper to appear)]() that extends FRIDA in a distributed setting.

-This repository contains a proof-of-concept implementation of a FRI based DA scheme.
-It leverages the robust and performant components of the Winterfell STARK prover and verifier library to demonstrate the core principles of FRI.
+This implementation leverages the robust and performant components of the [Winterfell](https://github.com/facebook/winterfell) STARK prover and verifier library to demonstrate the core principles of the schemes.

-The primary goal of this project is to provide a clear and well-structured implementation of the FRIDA protocol, suitable for research purposes.
+The primary goal of this project is to provide a clear and well-structured implementation of the FRIDA and DeFRIDA protocols, suitable for research purposes.

 ## Project Structure